Pen and Ink Drawings

 I've provided links below to the relevant products so that you can easily find them on Blick Art Materials, my favorite online art supplier.
 I'm a member of Blick's affiliate program, which means if you make a purchase after clicking on one of these links, I'll receive a small commission (at no extra cost to you).
 Your purchase helps support this site and keeps it free of ads.
 Click here for more info.

-My three favorite pens are currently the Prismacolor Premier Illustration Markers, Sakura Pigma Micron Pens and Staedtler Pigment Liner Pens.
+My four favorite pens are currently the Prismacolor Premier Illustration Markers, Sakura Pigma Micron Pens, Staedtler Pigment Liner Pens, and Spectrum Noir Artliner Pens.
 These are the pens that I use to create my ink drawings.
 They come in a variety of nib thicknesses.
 I especially love the super tiny nibs (.005), because they allow for lots of detail.
 However, it is really handy having the thicker ones for filling in lots of space!
 Therefore, I would recommend having a range of nib sizes.

 If you are using only one color ink on paper, you'll basically be working in two colors: the color of your ink, and the color of your paper.
 Each will play off the other.
 In pen and ink drawings, the blank space is just as important as the markings you make with the pen.
 Therefore, you need to pay as much attention to what's going on in the background as you are to what you're doing with the pen.
 If you are more accustomed to working in color, this will require a different way of thinking and creating art than you might be used to.